-This Deluxe Backgammon post considers the importance of taking risks during play in order to secure key points.
+This Deluxe Backgammon post considers the importance of making a sacrifice or taking risks in order to create the opportunity for good positions on future rolls.
 Good positioning is sometimes worth sacrificing a few checkers.
 There are certain points on the backgammon board which have strategic value depending on the state of play.
 When you have a chance to take them, do it.
 Remember checkers can be hit and re-enter the game, but you may only get one chance to seize a specific position in any given game.

 The 5-point (the golden point) in your home board is the single most important position on the board.
 The golden rule for the golden point is to take it at any opportunity.
 Perhaps, the only time you wouldn’t is if you have broken contact and the game is a pure race.
 Ideally, you will secure this point early in the game and it is certainly worth risking one or two checkers to hold this point.

 Along with the 6-point, it creates a 2-point prime on the outer edge of your home board.
 The 2 prime makes a slightly more difficult obstacle for your opponent to escape their back checkers.
 It also creates a safe landing place for your checkers as they move into your home board.
 In the ideal scenario, it will also remove a checker from the heavily stacked 6-point to where it is much more useful.
 The 5-point is also a likely target for your opponent so that they could create an advanced anchor, which would be a safe landing place for checkers re-entering from the bar.
 Removing this option is definitely to your advantage.

 Read more about the importance of the 5-points here.

 The 20-point or bar points are the best advanced anchors when forced to play a holding game.
 They provide the greatest chances to hit your opponent as they bring their checkers closer to home.
 Points further back get much weaker as they are too deep to effectively attack your opponent’s outer board.
 Even an anchor on the 21-point is better than leaving the back checkers on 24.